Cartridge Seal vs. Component Seal: Which One is Right for Your System?

 They are ideal for pumps operating under high pressure, extreme temperatures, or aggressive chemical conditions.

-Q5: Can a component seal be upgraded to a cartridge seal?
+Q5: Can a pump component mechanical seal be upgraded to a cartridge seal?

-ANS: Yes, many pump systems that currently use component seals can be retrofitted with cartridge seals.
+Yes, many pump systems that currently use pump component mechanical seals can be retrofitted with cartridge seals.
 However, compatibility depends on the pump’s design and shaft configuration.
 It's best to consult with seal experts like TRISUNLtd to ensure proper sizing, material selection, and performance compatibility.

 In Essence

-Trisun Parts offers cartridge and component seals designed with cutting-edge engineering and over 35 years of industry expertise.
+Trisun Parts offers high-performance cartridge units and component mechanical seals engineered with advanced technology and backed by more than 35 years of industry expertise.

 Contact Trisun for a customized recommendation that fits your system perfectly.